joeriexelmans/sccd/README.md

 There's a `setup.py` script in the `src` directory.

-Alternatively, you can just set your `PYTHONPATH` environment variable to the absolute path of the `src` directory.
+Alternatively, you can just add the toplevel `python` directory of this project to your `PYTHONPATH` environment variable.
 This is recommended for development.

 ## Running the tests